Roach Vale Primary School's SEND Information Report

 All pupils are provided with high quality teaching that is differentiated to meet the needs of all learners.
 Teachers are responsible for planning work to meet the individual learners’ needs and plan the deployment of additional staff to promote independence and contribute to raising achievement.
 We also ensure we have appropriate resources in school to support learning for children with SEN.

 When a specific need is identified the pupil may be placed in an intervention (1:1 or group work), which may be run by the class teacher or a learning support assisstant.
 Additional support for children is timetabled by the school as is deemed appropriate, to meet the needs of each individual child.
 Interventions are planned that respond to learning, emotional, behavioural, physical (eg. fine or gross motor skills) and social needs.
-These may include: Working together with Lego, Teodorescu Handwriting, Gym Trail, Fine motor skills, Socially Speaking, Personalised Speech and Language programmes set by Speech Therapists, The Power of One, Precision teaching, Phonological Awareness.
+These may include: Working together with Lego, Teodorescu Handwriting, Gym Trail, Fine motor skills, Socially Speaking, Personalised Speech and Language programmes set by Speech Therapists, The Power of One, Precision teaching, Little Wandle Phonics.
 All interventions have pre and post assessment measures and are used to measure impact and progress.
 We follow the assess, plan, do, review model and interventions are adapted, changed or stopped as required and analysis of progress used to inform future planning.
 The length of time of the intervention may also vary according to need.

 If a pupil’s needs are additional a One Plan is created by the child, parents, SENCO and class teacher and when appropriate other relevant professionals.
 This process will identify outcomes for the child and how they may be achieved.